sunzihan23/tp/docs/UserGuide.md

 <div style="page-break-after: always"></div>

 ### Adding a student : `add`
-Adds a student to the list of students in the selected course that the user is overseeing.
+Adds a student to the list of students in the selected course.

 **Format:** `add n/NAME e/EMAIL t/TAG`
 * `NAME`: Student names can only contain alphabets and some special characters (, / - ‘).
 Note that alphabets in the input for `NAME` are case-sensitive.
 * `EMAIL`: NUS undergraduate student’s email, in the format of "exxxxxxx@u.nus.edu".
 Note that the alphabets in the input for`EMAIL` are case-insensitive, and they will all be stored and displayed as uppercase letters.
 For example, using `e/e1234567@u.nus.edu` or `e/E1234567@U.NUS.EDU` will both result in `e1234567@u.nus.edu` being added as a student's `EMAIL`.
-* `TAG`: A pre-defined tag that represents a student's performance level in the selected course.
-The valid tags are `GOOD`, `AVERAGE` and `POOR`.
+* `TAG`: Represents a student's performance level in the selected course.
+Valid performance tags include `GOOD`, `AVERAGE` and `POOR`.
 Note that the input for `TAG` is case-insensitive, and they will all be stored and displayed as uppercase letters.
 For example, using `t/good` or `t/GOOD` will both result in `GOOD` being added as a student's `TAG`.

 **Examples:**
 * `add n/Susan Tan e/e0946283@u.nus.edu t/GOOD`